laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 Because you are using one url, you won't be able to configure the filters yourself, so the default filter list will only be sites/users that are confirmed to have AI generated content displayed (and also some sites that mostly have AI generated content).

-Sites like Deviantart, Pinterest, Adobe Stock, etc. won't be blocked, unless you add these into your filterlist manually.
+Sites like Deviantart, Pinterest, Adobe Stock, etc. won't be blocked since they contain some authentic results, unless you add these into your filterlist manually.